Our projects

 Modelling transitions and tipping points in power, transport, and industry

-The Economics of Energy Innovation and System Transition (EEIST) project is currently focused on modelling the transitions to clean technologies in heavy road transport, steel, and hydrogen production.
-Together with our academic partners, we use a dynamic model to simulate the effects of alternative policy options.
+The Economics of Energy Innovation and System Transition (EEIST) project focused on modelling the transitions to clean technologies in heavy road transport, steel, and hydrogen production.
+Together with our academic partners, we used a dynamic model to simulate the effects of alternative policy options.
 We have also studied tipping points in the transitions towards solar power and storage, electric vehicles, green hydrogen, heat pumps, and alternative proteins, and the potential for policy to activate a cascade of positive tipping points across sectors.

 In its earlier phase, the EEIST project produced reports on decision-making frameworks, principles for policymaking, and modelling for the low carbon transition, as well as a range of policy briefs.
-These materials were created in partnership between researchers in the UK, China, India, and Brazil, and are available at eeist.co.uk
+These materials were created in partnership between researchers in the UK, China, India, and Brazil, and are available at eeist.co.uk.

-Current Partners: University of Exeter, World Resources Institute India, Cambridge Econometrics
+Partners: University of Exeter, World Resources Institute India, Cambridge Econometrics

 Systems mapping for power sector reform in China